 There will definitely be implications if the people working on the problem keep changing without proper onboarding because insights might get lost.

 Fresh perspectives are always helpful, but they have to be informed by research and a strong understanding of the user first.

 We encourage teams to make their work visible and ensure that all steps of the process are well documented.
 This ensures that the insights can live in a central repository and be accessible to anyone within the organisation.

-A: Absolutely!
-Design thinking is not limited to the design of products and services only.
-It’s a useful tool that can be applied to any organisational practice and the development of systems, businesses, and even our everyday lives.
+It’s a useful tool that can be applied to any organisational practice and the development of systems, businesses and even our everyday lives.

 Design thinking helps businesses leverage tools and principles that can help them systematically extract, teach, learn and apply human-centred techniques to solve problems in a creative and innovative way.

 Despite its name, design thinking is not the exclusive property of designers.